How to Apply

 Qualifications for Graduates of U.S. and Canadian medical schools:

-- The applicant must have graduated from a medical school whose programs are accredited by the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA).
+- The applicant must have graduated from a medical school whose programs are accredited by the Liaison Committee on Medical Education (LCME) and/or the American Osteopathic Association (AOA).

 - The applicant must provide a Dean’s Letter, two or more strong letters of recommendation, medical school transcripts, and passing scores from Part I, USMLE or COMLEX (Applicants who pass on first attempt are given preference).